MrCerealGuy/Stonecraft/README.md

 # Building Windows on GNU/Linux (cross-compiling)

 Please install source and dependencies like above.
-I've used **MinGW-w64 7.3-win32 20180312** for cross-compiling.
-My host system is Ubuntu 18.04.1 LTS (Bionic Beaver).
+I'm using **MinGW-w64 9.3-posix 20200320** for cross-compiling.
+My host system is Ubuntu 20.04.2 LTS.

 **Download libraries**